infinitymdm/cs5783project/ieee/main.typ

 = Introduction

 == Paper Overview

 = Background

+== Related Works

+In recent years, generative models for image synthesis have become a popular topic of research.
+Prior to the publication of @ldm, denoising diffusion probabilistic models @ho2020denoising provided state-of-the-art image synthesis quality, albeit with much higher training times.
+Other competitors in the space included generative adversarial networks (GANs) such as @brock2018large, variational autoencoders (VAEs) as in @child2020very, and autoregressive models such as
+@chen2020generative

+Since the publication of @ldm, incredible advances in the field of noise-to-data generation.
+In
+@esser2024scaling, Esser et. al. apply rectified flow models for improved text-to-image synthesis.
+Their approach results in improved sampling time by reducing the number of steps required to generate a sample, while maintaining the perceived quality of diffusion models.
+Both @ldm and
+@esser2024scaling are improvements on the denoising diffusion probabilistic models introduced in
+@ho2020denoising.

 == Latent Diffusion
 Latent Diffusion, as described in @ldm, differs from prior state-of-the-art diffusion models by